Mortgage Q&A: “Pre-Qualification vs. Pre-Approval”

 They’ll lose a lot of leverage, assuming that other buyer sticks even around.

-For these reasons, most real estate agents will demand that you get pre-approved before they even begin showing you potential properties.
+For these reasons, most real estate agents will demand that you get pre-approved for a mortgage loan before they even begin showing you potential properties.

 Tip: You can use this contact for your pre-qualification and pre-approval needs, but don’t forget to shop around with other banks and brokers as well to ensure you obtain the lowest mortgage rate possible!

 A “pre-qualification” isn’t as robust as a pre-approval, but it’s a good first step to ensure you can purchase the home you desire (or any one at all).

-A pre-qualification is a pretty straightforward, simple check to see what you can afford based on your income/debt levels (debt-to-income ratio), assets, down payment, employment history, perceived credit score, and so on.
+It’s a pretty straightforward, simple check to see what you can afford based on your income/debt levels (debt-to-income ratio), assets, down payment, employment history, perceived credit score, and so on.

 You can get pre-qualified very quickly and easily with a bank or mortgage broker, but it won’t carry much weight in the eyes of the agent or the seller.

-After all, with a pre-qualification, or pre-qual, is just a determination of what you’d likely qualify for if you made an offer and applied for a home loan.
+In short, a pre-qualification, or pre-qual as its known in the industry, is just a quick determination of what you’d likely qualify for if you made an offer and applied for a home loan.